eitancohen77/NBA-Dataset-Analysis/README.md

 <br><br><br>

 ## Analysis 2: Distribution of Minutes in the NBA
 Out of 608 players, around 180 play between 0 - 250 minutes.
-That would mean around %30 of players in the NBA don't play that many minutes.
+That would mean around 30% of players in the NBA don't play that many minutes.
 This also does not even take into account players who did not even step foot in the nba.
 ![](https://github.com/eitancohen77/NBA-Dataset-Analysis/assets/98838116/f3a29a5c-d2dd-41dc-ac2f-bcadfab9737a)

 <br>
 I am curious to see how this will dwell against the playoffs.
 I would imagine the extremes get worse because the good players would play more minutes, while the bad players probably don't step foot on the court.
 This leads me to my hypothesis:I believe that in the playoffs star players play a lot more minutes then if they were to play in the regular season, while bench players play less minutes in the playoffs than the regular season.
 To view this visualization, I am going to calculate based on minutes played per game.

-<br><br>
 ![](https://github.com/eitancohen77/NBA-Dataset-Analysis/assets/98838116/a1c2c67c-6bc2-441a-9a41-2573380a2f15)
 ![](https://github.com/eitancohen77/NBA-Dataset-Analysis/assets/98838116/8aa77393-bce3-40e6-9980-dc8a91c6b48d)

-As I expected, when the playoffs enter, the minutes for distribution starts skewing to the 2 extremes.
+- As I expected, when the playoffs enter, the minutes for distribution starts skewing to the 2 extremes.
 From this we can say a cause for this occurrence is the coach needs  his best players to play while the role players play less.

 We can also test the averages of these 2 by using a T-test
 ![](https://github.com/eitancohen77/NBA-Dataset-Analysis/assets/98838116/b9aaa004-6ccf-429d-99ab-f6c0f42af859)

 ![](https://github.com/eitancohen77/NBA-Dataset-Analysis/assets/98838116/c0148735-0f72-466b-8d87-b499091639cf)

 Average minutes per game across the NBA in the regular season is 18.9 whereas in the playoffs it's 19.4.
 The difference is statistically insignificant at p = 0.53.
 <br><br><br>